 - That you are entitled to have a copy of the search record.

 If the police have reasonable grounds to think that you are in possession of a controlled drug then the officer must tell you the law that they are going to search you under and give the reasons for the search.
-Her Majesty’s Inspectorate of Constabulary’s (HMIC) stop and search training for police officers states 'smell of cannabis' alone is not enough to constitute reasonable suspicion for stop and search.
+The College of Policing's authorised professional practice on stop and search training for police officers states 'smell of cannabis' alone is not enough to constitute reasonable suspicion for stop and search.
 Release advocates that this should be legislated for, brought into Code A of the Police and Criminal Evidence Act 1984 and applied nationwide.

 There are other reasons that a police officer may want to search you, but in most cases they must have reasonable grounds to suspect they will find what they are looking for.
 The exception are searches under ‘non reasonable suspicion’ powers, which can be used where a police officer holding the rank of at least superintendent -- although the voluntary 'Best Use of Stop and Search Scheme', which police forces are signed up to, states authorisation should be given by an Assistant Chief Constable -- has issued an authority for stop and searches to take place without reasonable suspicion due to a belief that serious violence will occur in an area or that people are carrying offensive weapons.
 These searches are known as ‘section 60 searches’ and are authorised under the Criminal Justice and Public Order Act 1994, The use of this power can only be applied to a specific area for a maximum of 48 hours.